 What is a PTT (partial thromboplastin time) test?

-A partial thromboplastin time (PTT) test uses a blood sample to measure how long it takes for your blood to make a clot.
+A partial thromboplastin time (PTT) test uses a blood sample to measure the number of seconds it takes for your blood to clot.
 Normally, when you get a cut or injury that causes bleeding, many different types of proteins in your blood work together to make a clot to stop the bleeding.
-These proteins are called coagulation factors or clotting factors.
+These proteins are called coagulation factors or clotting factors, and your liver makes most of them.

 If any of your clotting factors are missing, at a low level, or not working properly, your blood may:

-• Clot too slowly after an injury or surgery.
-If this happens, you have a bleeding disorder.
-Bleeding disorders can cause serious blood loss.
-Hemophilia is one type of bleeding disorder.
+- Clot too slowly after an injury or surgery.
+If this happens, you may have a bleeding disorder, such as hemophilia.
+These disorders can cause serious blood loss after an injury.

-• Clot too much and/or too quickly, even without an injury.
-This condition may lead to clots that block your blood flow and cause serious conditions, such as heart attack, stroke, or clots in the lungs.
+- Clot too much and/or too quickly, even without an injury.
+This may lead to unnecessary clots that block your blood flow and cause serious conditions, such as heart attack, stroke, or clots in the lungs.

 Other names: activated partial thromboplastin time, aPTT, intrinsic pathway coagulation factor profile